Search results

 Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

-Marshall Allen: With little public scrutiny, the health insurance industry has joined forces with data brokers to vacuum up personal details about hundreds of millions of Americans, including, odds are, many readers of this story.
+With little public scrutiny, the health insurance industry has joined forces with data brokers to vacuum up personal details about hundreds of millions of Americans, including, odds are, many readers of this story.
 The companies are tracking your race, education level, TV habits, marital status, net worth.
-They’re collecting what you post on … Continue reading Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates
+They’re collecting what you post on social media, whether you’re behind on your bills, what you order online.
+Then they feed this information into complicated computer algorithms that spit out predictions about how much your health care could cost them.

 Milwaukee schools braces for bruising budget battle; busing services, health care benefits could be pared